kieferyap/learn-by-example/web-development/front-end/vue-3/12-routing/README.md

 - ([router.ts](./src/router.ts), line 20):
   - Contains an array which tells the router what which component to load given a URL.
   - "If the user enters the URL, `https://site.com/teams/1`", render the following component: `teams.vue`
-  - As for what this array contains specifically, I'll dive into more detail later on.

 ### Navigation Guards:
 - `router.beforeEach(to => {...})`([router.ts](./src/router.ts), line 24-49):